Oregon Abroad: Coastal Environments, Winter 2027

 Spend a winter term at the coast, immersing yourself in life along Oregon’s rocky shores, exploring tidepools or estuarine environments.
 The Oregon Abroad: Coastal Environments is a new, interdisciplinary program for undergraduates that uses UO’s marine station (Oregon Institute of Marine Biology) in Coos Bay, OR, as a base to learn about coastal environmental issues, receive hands-on instruction in data collection and analysis, improve your science communication skills, and more!
 This program is open to all majors and we encourage you to talk to your academic advisors about how the courses can satisfy specific requirements.

 All students will take the same courses that integrate coastal knowledge across disciplines.
-For winter 2025, these are the courses offered and the 2026 program will be similar.
+For winter 2027:

-BI 457, Marine Environmental Issues (4 cr) A survey of the current issues that influence marine environments at local and global scales, including global climate change, conservation, fisheries, habitat alteration, introduced species, and pollution in the marine environment.
+BI 457/557, Marine Environmental Issues (4 cr): A survey of the current issues that influence marine environments at local and global scales, including global climate change, conservation, fisheries, habitat alteration, introduced species, and pollution in the marine environment.

 BI 407, Seminar with Coastal Practitioners (1 cr) A one-credit seminar class exploring careers of coastal practitioners through guest lectures.